isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 </div>
 <p>The OneMillionTrees movement is a key strategy in achieving Singapore’s
-City in Nature vision, where everyone can play a role in intensifying the greenery in Singapore.
-By planting more trees, we tackle climate change while benefitting from the ecosystem services trees provide such as cleaner water, fresher air, cooler urban temperatures and better health and well-being.</p>
+City in Nature vision, where everyone can play a role in intensifying the greenery in Singapore to build climate resilence.
+By planting one million more trees by 2030, we tackle climate change while benefitting from the ecosystem services trees provide such as cleaner water, fresher air, cooler urban temperatures and better health and well-being.</p>
 <p></p>
-<p>In addition to planting one million more trees by 2030, the OneMillionTrees
-movement also aims to involve the community through participation in greening initiatives.</p>
-<p>Nature Kakis can organise and run tree planting sessions for the community,
+<p>Nature Kakis can organise and run tree planting sessions for the community
-as well as train and grow a pool of volunteers equipped to be tree plant facilitators.</p>
+and get trained as OneMillionTrees facilitators to conduct tree planting sessions for their residents.</p>
 <p></p>
-<p>Nature Kakis can also be trained as OneMillionTrees facilitators to conduct
+<p>Nature Kakis chapters can also take this opportunity to grow their pool
-tree planting sessions for their residents.
-During the tree planting session, facilitators will teach participants the basics of tree planting while ensuring that the planting is carried out in a safe manner.
-In addition to teaching proper tree planting techniques, facilitators will also share about the OneMillionTrees movement, how it contributes to our City in Nature vision which is a key pillar of the Singapore Green Plan 2030.
-Facilitators may also personalise the tree planting experience for their participants while helping them see the significance of their contribution and encouraging them to share their experience with others.</p>
+of volunteers equipped to be tree plant facilitators to teach participants the basics of tree planting while ensuring that the planting is carried out in a safe manner.</p>
 <p>&nbsp;</p>
 <p>Find out more via the OneMillionTrees movement website <a href="https://www.nparks.gov.sg/treessg/one-million-trees-movement/about-the-movement" rel="noopener noreferrer nofollow" target="_blank">here</a>!</p>
 </li>